Are There Programs Available to Help Make Internet Service More Affordable?

 How does Lifeline work?

-If you qualify for Lifeline, you choose a participating provider in your area and sign up.
-The benefit is a minimum of $9.25 per month to put toward your bill.
-Lifeline is limited to one benefit per household, and you must choose either a phone or internet subsidy when you sign up—you can’t receive both.
+If you qualify, you choose a participating provider in your area and sign up.
+You’ll have to provide proof of eligibility and renew your Lifeline subscription every year.
+You can also have only one Lifeline benefit per household, so you have to choose between a phone or internet subsidy.

 Internet Service Providers